mlochbaum/BQN/doc/types.md

 ### Arrays

 A BQN array is a multidimensional arrangement of data.

-Currently, the intention is that arrays will not have prototypes, so that all empty arrays of the same shape behave identically.
+This means it has a certain *shape*, which is a finite list of natural numbers giving the length along each axis, and it contains an *element* for each possible *index*, which is a choice of one natural number that's less than each axis length in the shape.
+The total number of elements, or *bound*, is then the product of all the lengths in the shape.
+The shape may have any length including zero, and this shape is known as the array's *rank*.
+An array of rank 0, which always contains exactly one element, is called a *unit*, while an array of rank 1 is called a *list* and an array of rank 2 is called a *table*.

+Each array—empty or nonempty—has an inferred property called a *fill*.
+The fill either indicates what element should be used to pad an array, or that such an element is not known and an error should result.
+Fills are used by Take (`↑`) and the two Nudge functions (`»«`).

+Arrays are value types (or immutable), so that there is no way to "change" the shape or elements of an array.
+An array with different properties is a different array.
+As a consequence, arrays are an inductive type, and it's not possible for an array to contain itself, or contain an array that contains itself, and so on.
+However, it is possible for an array to contain a function or other operation that has access to the array through a variable, and in this sense an array can "know about" itself.

 Different elements of an array should not influence each other.
-While some APLs force numbers placed in the same array to a common representation, which may have different precision properties, BQN will enforce 64-bit floating-point precision, and only use representations or methods compatible with it (for example, integers up to 32 bits).
+While some APLs force numbers placed in the same array to a common representation, which may have different precision properties, BQN values must not change behavior when placed in an array.
+However, this doesn't preclude changing the storage type of an array for better performance: for example, in a BQN implementation using 64-bit floats, an array whose elements are all integers that fit in 32-bit int range might be represented as an array of 32-bit ints.

 ## Operation types